 Why It’s Important to Reduce Heating and Cooling Costs

-There are two key reasons why homeowners should make an effort to reduce heating cooling costs:
+There are two key reasons why homeowners should make an effort to manage their energy use:

 1. Save money.
 Heating and cooling costs account for nearly half of a typical household’s energy expenditures.
-By decreasing your home’s energy consumption, you can realize significant savings on your annual energy costs.
+By decreasing your home’s energy consumption, you can realize significant savings on your annual bills.

 2. Help the planet.
-Heating and cooling homes generates a tremendous amount of greenhouse gas emissions linked to climate change.
-Implementing more energy efficiency measures at home is one impactful way to reduce your carbon footprint.
+Heating and cooling homes generate a tremendous amount of greenhouse gas emissions linked to climate change.
+Implementing energy efficiency measures at home is one of the most impactful ways to reduce your carbon footprint.

 How Heating and Cooling Systems Work